.NET

 var responses = await Task.WhenAll(tasks);

 For browser-tab-style parallelism with shared cookies, use Fork(n).
-Each fork has its own connection pool but inherits cookies and TLS resumption tickets from the parent.
+Each fork gets its own connection pool while inheriting cookies and TLS resumption tickets from the parent.

 Custom fingerprints